MSc by Research Astronomy and Astrophysics / Programme details

 A research project is undertaken under the supervision of a staff member throughout the year together with lectures.
 Full time is spent working on the project unless attending lectures.
 A dissertation will be submitted at the year-end.
 We provide a range of skills training which is particularly focussed on the needs of physics research.

-Note: Although the course requires 1 year full time study, students should expect the process of examination of the dissertation may take several months.
+Note: Although the course requires one year full time study, students should expect the process of examination of the dissertation may take several months.
 MSc degrees are usually awarded several months after the end of the programme.

 For further information about coursework and assessment please visit our course handbook